SidOfc/mkdx/README.md

 The latest changes will be visible in this list.
 See [CHANGELOG.md](CHANGELOG.md) for older changes.

+## 05-09-2018 VERSION 1.8.1

+- Add: Mkdx can convert tables [back to CSV](#convert-csv-to-table)
+- Fix: Only open quickfix when broken links are present
+- Fix: Table highlighting now stops at the end of a table
+- Fix: Empty cells in CSV also get a border
+- Fix: All `hasmapto` calls are mode specific
+- Fix: `g:mkdx#settings.restore_visual` can now be disabled during runtime
+- Fix: Wrapping at end of line was broken

 ## 03-08-2018 VERSION 1.8.0

 - Add: Setting to control updating TOC before writing the buffer ([#54](../../pull/54))